Download This Sample

 Sign Me Up

-See the fact file below for more interesting Buddhism facts or alternatively, you can download our comprehensive worksheet pack to utilise within the classroom or home environment
+See the fact file below for more interesting Buddhism facts, or alternatively, you can download our comprehensive worksheet pack to utilize within the classroom or home environment.

 About Siddhartha Gautama Buddha

-- From then, Siddharta started meditation through holding his breath, fasting, and feeling pain.
+- From then, Siddharta started meditation by holding his breath, fasting, and feeling pain.

 - The term Buddha means the “enlightened one” or the “awakened one.”

-- In 483 BC, Buddha died at the age of 80 in Kushinagar, India.
+- In 483 BCE, Buddha died at the age of 80 in Kushinagar, India.

 The Beginning and Teachings of Buddhism

-- During the 3rd century BC, the Mauryan Indian Emperor, Ashoka the Great, made Buddhism the official religion of India.
-In order to propagate Buddhism, he ordered the establishment of monasteries, temples and missionaries.
+- During the 3rd century BCE, the Mauryan Indian Emperor, Ashoka the Great, made Buddhism the official religion of India.
+To propagate Buddhism, he ordered the establishment of monasteries, temples, and missionaries.

-- After centuries, the teachings of Buddhism spread in India resulting in various interpretations.
-When the Huns invaded India in the 6th century BC, Buddhism was overshadowed by Islam.
+- After centuries, the teachings of Buddhism spread in India, resulting in various interpretations.
+When the Huns invaded India in the 6th century BCE, Buddhism was overshadowed by Islam.